Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		The type is where we choose the specific type of protocol to open to network traffic.
 We can choose a common protocol, such as SSH (for a Linux instance), RDP (for a Windows instance), and HTTP and HTTPS to allow internet traffic to reach our instance.

 	+	#####	Protocol

+		Internet protocols are different ways that computers and other services on the internet can send information to each other.
+The protocol section shows the protocol to allow for the protocol type.
+The most common protocols are 6 (TCP), 17 (User Datagram Protocol or UDP), and 1 (Internet Control Message Protocol, or ICMP).